oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 #### Overview

-WebLogic Server Kubernetes Operator version 2.3 and later includes experimental support for Istio 1.2.2 and later.
+WebLogic Server Kubernetes Operator version 2.3 and later includes support for Istio 1.2.2 and later.
 This support allows you to run the operator itself, and WebLogic domains managed by the operator, with Istio sidecar injection enabled.
 It will allow you to use Istio gateways and virtual services to access applications deployed in these domains.